- 1 ¾” ceramic titanium plates

 And The Winner Is…

-For me, it’s a toss-up between the tried-and-true Remington Wet2Straight and the Ovonni Nano Titanium Wet and Dry Straightener.
-They’re both effective at straightening wet and dry hair and give you great bang for not a lot of bucks.
+For me, the best wet-to-dry flat iron is the Remington Wet2Style.
+It’s effective at straightening wet and dry hair and gives you great bang for not a lot of bucks.

-If you like the familiarity and trustworthiness of a household brand, it’s hard to go wrong with Remington’s Wet2Straight.
-Otherwise, the Ovonni Wet and Dry Straightener is a great new model on the block with more efficient heating and recovery times to get you styled and out the door in no time.
+If you like the familiarity and trustworthiness of a household brand, it’s hard to go wrong with Remington’s Wet2Style.